 The Vondelpark is located close to PREMIER SUITES PLUS Amsterdam and dates back to 1865.
 The park is the ideal place for a stroll, a bike ride or a romantic picnic.
 Next to the beautiful ponds and relaxing nature you should make sure not to miss the famous open-air theatre.

-On a rainy day in Amsterdam the rijksmuseum is the perfect place for a cultural stop.
-You can spend hours admiring the artworks across the the 80 galleries in the Rijksmuseum.
+On a rainy day in Amsterdam the Rijksmuseum is the perfect place for a cultural stop.
+You can spend hours admiring the artworks across the 80 galleries in the Rijksmuseum.
 Getting hungry after staring at all that art?
 Enjoy a culinary bite in the michelin-star restaurant inside the museum.

 You cannot visit Amsterdam without taking a canal tour to explore the city.
 It is a relaxing way to discover everything that Amsterdam has to offer, without having to make any physical effort.
 There are lot of great operators who offer canal tours, but we would recommend taking a longer tour to make sure you get the best experience.